MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/top-billing-questions.md

 ::: moniker range="o365-germany"

+1. On the <a href="https://go.microsoft.com/fwlink/p/?linkid=848040" target="_blank">Bills</a> page, choose an invoice date range.

+2. To print or save a PDF copy of the bill, choose **Download invoice PDF**, and then print the PDF.

 To learn more, see [View your bill or invoice for Office 365 for business](../subscriptions-and-billing/view-your-bill-or-invoice.md).

 ::: moniker-end

 ::: moniker range="o365-21vianet"

+1. On the Bills page, choose an invoice date range.

+2. To print or save a PDF copy of the bill, choose **Download invoice PDF**, and then print the PDF.

 To learn more, see [View your bill or get Fapiaos in Office 365 operated by 21Vianet](../services-in-china/view-your-bill-or-get-a-fapiao.md).